ArndBrugman/huepi/README.md

 Documentation is available at http://arndbrugman.github.io/huepi/Docs/huepi.html

-hueMediate test can be found at: http://arndbrugman.github.io/huepi
+hueMediate test app can be found at: http://arndbrugman.github.io/huepi

-hueImage of hueMediate is generated with http://arndbrugman.github.io/huepi/hueImage Gamut Correction code can be tested with http://arndbrugman.github.io/huepi/hueGamut
+hueImage of hueMediate is generated with http://arndbrugman.github.io/huepi/hueImage/index.html?size=128 Gamut Correction code can be tested with http://arndbrugman.github.io/huepi/hueGamut/index.html